itsaboutcode/SalesforceNotes/apex.md

 - If you’re using a test class for unit testing only, declare it as private.
 - Public test classes are typically used for test data factory classes.

-- Test `methods` must be defined in test classes, which are classes annotated with isTest.
+- Test `methods` must be defined in test classes, which are classes annotated with `isTest`.
 - The `visibility` of a test method doesn’t matter, so declaring a test method as public or private doesn’t make a difference as the testing framework is always able to access test methods.
 - For this reason, the access modifiers are omitted in the syntax.